ShawnHymel/tinyml-example-anomaly-detection/README.md

 If you wish to use your ESP32 remotely (i.e. it sends raw accelerometer data back to a server that performs inference), run the original [data collection sketch](https://github.com/ShawnHymel/tinyml-example-anomaly-detection/blob/master/data_collection/esp32_accel_post/esp32_accel_post.ino) on it.
 For your server, run [mahalanobis_distance/http_server_anomaly_detection_md.py](https://github.com/ShawnHymel/tinyml-example-anomaly-detection/blob/master/mahalanobis_distance/http_server_anomaly_detection_md.py) or [autoencoder/http_server_anomaly_detection_tflite.py](https://github.com/ShawnHymel/tinyml-example-anomaly-detection/blob/master/autoencoder/http_server_anomaly_detection_tflite.py), depending on which model you want to use.
 Note that for the Autoencoder, you will want to install TensorFlow Lite on your server.

 To use the model locally on your microcontroller (ESP32), you will want to use [mahalanobis_distance/esp32_deploy_md](https://github.com/ShawnHymel/tinyml-example-anomaly-detection/tree/master/mahalanobis_distance/esp32_deploy_md) for the Mahalanobis Distance or [autoencoder/esp32_deploy_tflite](https://github.com/ShawnHymel/tinyml-example-anomaly-detection/tree/master/autoencoder/esp32_deploy_tflite) for the Autoencoder.
 You will need to copy the respective model .h file generated in the previous step to the Arduino sketch's folder.
 Note that utils.h and utils.c (found in the [utils](https://github.com/ShawnHymel/tinyml-example-anomaly-detection/tree/master/utils) directory) are also required, as they contain necessary C functions for computing MAD, matrix multiplication, etc.

+By default, a piezo buzzer is to be connected to pin A1 of the ESP32 Feather board, which buzzes any time an anomaly is detected.
+Feel free to change this to whatever action you want to take to alert the user.

 If you are curious, [mahalanobis_distance/esp_test_md](https://github.com/ShawnHymel/tinyml-example-anomaly-detection/tree/master/mahalanobis_distance/esp32_test_md) and [autoencoder/esp32_test_tflite](https://github.com/ShawnHymel/tinyml-example-anomaly-detection/tree/master/autoencoder/esp32_test_tflite) are used to test inference using the normal and anomaly samples generated earlier.
 You would want to use these files to check your C implementation against known good outputs in Python.